Akshata95/StoryTellingWithData/final_project_Akshata.md

 //I'm going to tell you a story which is supported by visualizations, could you tell me how and in what these graphics help underline the story?

 Response:
+The social media graph.
+Does it have something to do with girls and boys?
+If not then the colors are too obvious and you need to change that.
+The water pollution graph needds to be on the same axis.
+A significant difference wouldv'e been better for this kind of chart but since the difference isn't much, comparing them on the same axis will be more insightful.

+The flow is good and the visualizations are relevant.

 ## Insights for changes made to sketches, storyboards & wireframes
 Well..
-I'm not happy with the results.
-My story all over the place and my interviewees have had a hard time understanding the storyline.
-I feared this might be the case since I'm trying to convey multiple messages at once, and coming up with a frankensteins' monster of a conclusion.
-This isn't working right now, so things have to change.
+I'm happy with the result.
+The interviewees had similar views which is good because it means there are structured few places i need to rectify.

 In order to fit my project within the timeframe of the final presentation, I've been struggling with keeping the stories short and to the point.
-The problem is, since they're 'paradoxes' and 'fallacies', they are inherently tough to understand even for an educated audience.
-This caused my story to be going from left to right, jumping from assumptions to conlusions.The process of trying to streamline this has not been an enjoyable one, and I've been spending most of my time finding obscure examples which might fit both the story and the timeframe.
-In the full project on shorthand I will have the chance to underline my thoughts and assumptions, but in the presentation I will not.

-The main change will be that I will be completely separating my final project and my presentation.
-I will create a seperate page on shorthand for the presentation which will focus on only ONE example.
-This page will be included (the content will be copied) to my main shorthand page for the project. *The 1973 Berkeley case will now be my main focus for the project & presentation* in order to make it a coherent story.

 Changes that will be made to the project and presentation:
 - Presentation: